 “Abstraction today is no longer that of the map, the double, the mirror or the concept.
 Simulation is no longer that of a territory, a referential being or a substance.
 It is the generation by models of a real without origin or reality: a hyperreal.
 The territory no longer precedes the map, nor survives it.”
 Jean Baudrillard, Simulacra and Simulation, 1981

-In an early scene in The Matrix (1999), the main character Thomas Anderson — ‘Neo’ — is seen hiding cash and computer files inside a hollowed-out book in his apartment.
-The book in question is a copy of Simulacra and Simulation by Jean Baudrillard, published in 1981.
-Later in the film, Morpheus, the most important guiding figure in the story, quotes Baudrillard when he describes the world outside the Matrix as “the desert of the real”.
+In an early scene in The Matrix (1999), the main character Thomas Anderson — hacker-name ‘Neo’ — is seen hiding cash and computer files inside a hollowed-out book in his apartment.
+At this point in the plot, we the audience are still inside the illusion, just as he is.
+But the book in question is a copy of Simulacra and Simulation by Jean Baudrillard, published in 1981.
+It is details like these that justify Morpheus, the most important guiding figure in the story, when he tells him that “There's something wrong with the world.
+You don't know what it is, but it's there, like a splinter in your mind, driving you mad.”
+He then proves that he and his resistance movement have been watching Anderson by quoting from the text as he gives Neo a glimpse of the world as it actually is: “Welcome to the Desert of the Real.”

 A simulacrum is a likeness, image or effigy bearing a superficial similarity to its original and used as a placeholder or sign for the real thing, a representation rather than a replica.
 The instrumental suffix -crum signifies something which might be used in a simulation, like a baby doll in a nativity play, or a CPR dummy, or a scale model of the moon for rehearsing the Apollo landings: something, that is, that mimics the appearance or function of another thing: a specious imitation.
 Jean Baudrillard, however, galvanizes the word with post-modern magic, stratifying its meaning into four gradations.